-Book Title: Author: Publisher: Year & ISBN#: Number of Page s: Reading Level: Interest level: individual couns Describe the book's plot, then explain how you would use this book in group or seling.
+Book Title: Author: Publisher: Year & ISBN#: Number of Pages Reading Level: Interest level: S: individual couns Describe the book's plot, then explain how you would use this book in group or eling.
 Indicate why this book would be helpful: What need does this book address is book support students?
 Lesson objective e(s): In one or two sentences identify the basic goal for your bibliotherapy lesson.
-Materials: List n naterials needed for pre-reading and post-reading activity.
-Key vocabulary or concepts: List terms that might not be familiar to students. , , Pre-reading activity Describe how you would introduce the book.
-Post-reading List a few engaging questions that will elicit discussion.
-You might refer to a discussion specific picture or statement and ask students what they might think about this.
-Post-reading activity Specify a post-reading activity.
-Please take time to develop a really good activity that engages children and provides an opportunity to extend learning into practical application.
+Materials: List m naterials needed for pre-reading and post-reading activity.
+Key vocabulary or concepts: List terms that might not be familiar to students.
+Pre-reading activity Describe how you would introduce the book.
+Select a couple of questions to increase students' interest.
+Post-reading discussion List a few engaging questions that will elicit discussion.
+You might refer to a specific picture or statement and ask students what they might think about this.
+Post-reading activity Specify two post-reading activities.
+This offers two optionshowever, only one will be selected by the person who is providing the bibliotherapy.
+Please take time to develop two really good activities that engage children and provide an opportunity to extend learning into practical application.
 Closure: Wrap up the lesson with a few statements fortifying the lesson's objectives.
 You could offer a challenge to engage students in applying the lesson's objectives.
-I .
+Include at least one statement that could be written on the board or displayed in the classroom as a reminder.

-- 13 students need to sign up for prayer and spiritual thought & opening prayer (5 minutes) - Each student signs up for presenting 2 children's books (bibliotherapy & lesson plan) Use about 10-15 minute in class presentation to share your book and ideas for activities to accompany the story. - Form small groups --3 students to a group.
-Each group has a 40-minute GROUP presentation/class discussion/learning activity: Each group signs up for one topic PRAYER & SPIRITUAL THOUGHT
+- 13 students need to sign up for prayer and spiritual thought & opening prayer (5 minutes) - Each student signs up for presenting 2 children's books (bibliotherapy & lesson plan).
+Use about 10 minute in class presentation to share your book and ideas for activities to accompany the story. - Form small groups --3 to 5 students to a group.
+Each group has a 40-minute GROUP presentation/class discussion/learning activity: Each group signs up for one topic

+PRAYER & SPIRITUAL THOUGHT

 Date Student

-May 5 (Monday)
+May 4 (Monday) Kylie Roth

-May 7 (Wednesday)
+May 6 (Wednesday) Harriet Welling

-May 12 (Monday)
+May 11 (Monday) Jani Ashbaker

-May 14 (Wednesday)
+May 13 (Wednesday) Brandon Schlecht

-May 19 (Monday)
+May 18 (Monday) Robert Finicum

-May 21 (Wednesday
+May 20 (Wednesday Steve Jensen

 midterm)

-May 26 (Monday)NO HOLIDAYno class
+May 25 (Monday) HOLIDAYno class

-CLASS HOLIDAY-
+HOLIDAY

-May 28 (Wednesday)
+May 27 (Wednesday) Julia Nielsen

-June 2 (Monday)
+June 1 (Monday) Kristi Johnson

-June 4 (Wednesday)
+June 3 (Wednesday) Audryn Damron

-June 9 (Monday)
+June 8 (Monday) Nathan Smith

-June 11 (Wednesday)
+June 10 (Wednesday) Carrie Eichelberger

-June 16 (Monday)
+June 15 (Monday) Kelly Collett

-June 18 (Wednesday-final exam) 3:00-4:50
+Wednesday June 17 5:00-6:50 pm FINAL EXAM